luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

 biomed/gb-2003-4-9-r58.txt:153:        Africa, where nearly 90% of the world's malaria-specific biomed/rr37.txt:517:        increasing in the USA and around the world, the minority of
 ```
+In this example, I used `grep -n` to find all files in **biomed** directory that contain "world," and it also printed out the specific lines that include the word.
+It is useful when I need to find the article that contains "world" and maybe wanna cite it in my own essay or stuff.
+If I want to access the article and read the context of this sentence, printing out the # of lines would help a lot.
 ```
 $ grep -n "world" plos/*.txt
 plos/journal.pbio.0020001.txt:9:        the world scientific community closer to each other (Annan 2003).
 Mr. Annan stressed the